Bludwin/Blud---World-Level-Design/README.md

 # Blud---1st ever Level Designer Role

 These are screenshots from my first ever attempt at building a more realistic world than my previous low poly attempt.
 This is for the game voidfall where i have been given the role of level designer.
 This is just the first world.
-Its no where near finished but here's what ive done so far.
+It has a long way to go still so i will continue to post the updates here as i develop the world.

 ![Screenshot 2025-04-30 122007](https://github.com/user-attachments/assets/f0e3d360-fb99-4d6b-9281-e8679238b2cb)